Where to Start?

 Follow Me on Facebook

 Follow Me On Youtube

 Movie lover.
 Growing Capoeirista.
 Space enthusiast.
 Dedicated craftsman.
 And best of all, homegrown Los Angeles native.
 Wait, how in the hell did I end up in China!?

 You can now SHOP on Don's ESL Adventure!
 Check out the new page on the menu.

 I couldn't believe it, I finally made it to Sydney!
 It was Day 2, and after a tiresome debacle at the airport in the previous day, I woke up excited and ready to explore Australia's most famous city.

 But first things first: clothes--warm clothes, specifically.
 It was winter in the "down under," and since I only had shorts and t-shirts I'd prepared for my failed trip to India, a vital trip to Target was needed before I froze.
 Done.

 Next up?
 A trip to Circular Quay (pronounced “Key”), home to Sydney’s Central Business District, the Museum of Contemporary Art, Sydney Harbour Bridge, and coolest of all, the Sydney Opera House.
 Now that place was what I really couldn't wait to see.

 And with so much going in one place, I wasn't surprised to find that Circular Quay was c-r-o-w-d-e-d.
 People here, people there, moving in and out of shops and restaurants, queuing up for cruises, taking in the sights, and entering and exiting Circular Quay Station, which sat right above the docks.

-This was the introduction to Sydney I wanted: People, water, cruises, bridges, cool-looking buildings, street performers, good food, historical monuments, and some of the sickest views you could ever get at a harbour.
-What a great introduction to the city!
+This was the introduction to Sydney I wanted: People, water, cruises, bridges, cool-looking buildings, street performers, good food, historical monuments, and some of the sickest views you could ever catch at a harbour.

 Big Bus Sydney